2 What Every Observer Should Know

 The telescope may only be used when the observing conditions are favorable (Section 2.1.2).
 A checklist of the normal START-UP procedure is given in Appendix A.

 The best seeing is obtained when the dome air is continuously flushed with the ambient air, and sources of heat are minimized.
 Make sure that the louvers and garage door are fully open and that the passageway doors are closed.
-You are also advised to park the vehicles by the 1.3 m building and to keep the air-conditioning or heating in the 2.4m living area at reasonable levels.
+You are also advised to keep the air-conditioning or heating in the 2.4m living area at reasonable levels.

 The 2.4m primary mirror is cooled (Chapter 10) to reduce the effect of "mirror" seeing.
 When the mirror is warmer than the ambient air, tube currents can deteriorate the seeing, adding 0.4" for every 1 degree C. Ideally, the mirror should be at the same temperature as the ambient air, but when this condition cannot be met it is best to have the mirror slightly cooler than ambient.